anton-roos/prompt-engineering/.github/steps/1-step.md

    ## Zero-Shot Prompt Example

    **Prompt:**
-   Write a professional email to a client explaining that you need more information for the new WhatsApp project to do a thorough requirement analysis.
+   Write a professional email to a stakeholder explaining that you need more information for the new WhatsApp project to do a thorough requirement analysis.

    **AI Response:**
    [Paste the AI's response here when you test this prompt]